-- Plan activities for the time of day when you feel less tired, and include rest times.
+- Plan activities for when you feel less tired, and include rest breaks.

-- Do regular gentle activities, such as walking to the letterbox, doing stretches or getting out of bed for meals.
+- Do regular gentle activities, like walking to the letterbox, doing stretches or getting out of bed for meals.

-- Have several short naps rather than one long rest period.
+- Have short naps rather than one long rest during the day.

 - Limit visitors if you find they are tiring you.